A Future Starts Here

 Youth need your support.
 Get involved today.

 Thomas Bailey is leading KVC Health Systems’ initiative to create this college in Montgomery.
-KVC is a Kansas-based nonprofit organization charged with enhancing the lives of children and families.
+KVC Health Systems, headquartered in the greater Kansas City area, is a private, nonprofit 501(c)(3) organization committed to enriching and enhancing the lives of children and families by providing medical and behavioral healthcare, social services, and education.
 Prior to joining the KVC team, Bailey worked in government relations for Spilman, Thomas and Battle, PLLC and is a state and federal lobbyist.
 Mr. Bailey is also a veteran of the armed forces with more than 20 years of service and is a Major in the Army Reserves.
 He also serves on the Board of Directors of the West Virginia Symphony Orchestra.
 He has degrees from Marshall University and the Naval Postgraduate School.

 KVC West Virginia operates in 26 West Virginia counties with nine office locations and 120 case managers, therapists and highly-trained staff.
 It helps children and families through in-home behavioral healthcare, wraparound support, foster care, and adoption.
 Learn more at www.kvcwv.org.